plece0/Chimera1n/README.md

 ## Issues
 ### Whenever I press the Releases tab in Sileo it crashes!
-Revert to an older version of Sileo (debs are in this repo).
-Sileo 1.9 is broken for some reason.
+This has actually been fixed, so feel free to update sileo to the latest compatible version (or just use odyssyra1n lmao).

 ---

-*Full Credit to Coolstar and the Electra Team for creating the Bootstrap and deployment script, All I did was reupload everything and redirect a few links in the script itself.*
+*Full Credit to Coolstar and the Electra/Chimera Team for creating the Bootstrap and deployment script, All I did was reupload everything and redirect a few links in the script to this repo.*
-**If there are any missing packages, see my other repo "chimera1n-repo" that has all the debs you need to get this jb working properly.**
+**If there are any missing packages, see my other repo "Chimera_Repo_Backup" that has all the debs you need to get this jb or Electra working properly.**